with their beautiful and regular curves, which could only have been

 of the monkey's height

-feet, and with the bottom line of the Monkey-frame.
-This is
+height of the Monkey-frame, and the bottom line of the

-The line of the southern-most points of the left ear
+side of the square rests on the southern-most points of left

-south-east corner of the blue square is then anchored on the line of
+south-east corner of this square is inside the line of the head.

 More order in